History of Horseshoe Canyon

 The Great Gallery is the best known and most spectacular of the Horseshoe Canyon panels.
 This well-preserved site includes both pictographs (painted figures) and petroglyphs (figures etched in the rock with a sharp stone).
 The tapered, life-size figures, lacking arms and legs and frequently containing intricate designs, are characteristic of the Barrier Canyon style.

-Later, in the early 1900’s, ranchers built several stock trails into Horseshoe so cows and sheep could reach water and feed in the canyon bottom.
+In the early 1900s, ranchers built several stock trails into Horseshoe so cows and sheep could reach water and feed in the canyon bottom.
 Eventually, the ranchers constructed a pumping operation to fill water tanks on the canyon rim.
 Many of these modifications are still visible today.

-After being added to Canyonlands in 1971, grazing and mineral exploration were discontinued.
-Today, park visitors descend the old stock trail and marvel at the history of this magnificent canyon.
+After being added to Canyonlands National Park in 1971, grazing and mineral exploration in Horseshoe ended.
+Today, park visitors descend the old ranching trail and marvel at the history of this magnificent canyon.

 Did You Know?